- Holidays and Celebrations»

 - Visit a local museum.
 Almost every town has a museum of some sort.
 Many places give discounts for groups of 10 or more.
 Plan ahead to make sure you take advantage of matinee prices or group discounts.

 - Have a bowling party.
 Almost everyone loves to wear those silly shoes and throw a few gutter balls.
+Many have pizza and allow outside cakes to be brought in.

 - Rent an inflatable.
 Many inflatable companies offer discounts in the fall.
 Make sure you know their policy on bad weather.
 The fall is a great time for kids to bounce outside because they don't get overheated.
 You will be amazed at the variety of inflatables you can rent.
 There are all kinds of obstacle courses, jousting, bungee running, hoop shooting, etc.

 - Have a movie party.
 More and more people have large screen TVs.
 For a twist, have the guests bring their favorite movie and they have to dress up like someone in the movie.
 You could even have fake awards for Best Actor, Best Actress, etc. Most party supply stores carry lots of supplies for this type of movie award party.
+Weather-permitting you might be able to set up something outside in a covered patio or garage with the door open.

 - Girls in particular love to Karaoke.
 Many people have their own karaoke machine, but they are relatively inexpensive to rent and some DJs are still around that host karaoke parties.
 Shop around early for good prices.
 In the months leading up to Christmas all DJs don't mind a little extra cash.